 The War Over the State of Louisiana, and maybe the Louisiana Purchase?
 Note that the War of 1812 began in June 1812, something like approx. two months after Louisiana entered the USA as state number 17 in April 1812, and decisively ended with the Battle of New Orleans, LA., in January 1815, although the Treaty of Ghent was already signed before that "last battle".

-Note that in many many parts of U.S. territory, but not in U.S states other than British warships near some, in June 1812, Spanish and British forts in U.S. Territory remained fully operational and manned with hostile (or unhostile) soldiers from those countries, protecting commercial interests who traded with the Natives, and with the USA also probably, under presumptions of monopoly or near monopoly in terms of the Natives, defying various signed treaties, insulting and blocking U.S. interests, intentions and standard policy.
-Also, British warships remained anchored in many or most U.S. ports, protecting the new and weak USA, or intimidating U.S.?
+Note that in many many parts of U.S. territory, but not in U.S states other than British warships near some, in June 1812, Spanish and British forts in U.S. Territory remained fully operational and manned with hostile (or unhostile) soldiers from those countries, protecting commercial interests who traded with the Natives.
+This continuous violation of U.S. territory was also in defiance of various signed treaties.
+Also, in early June 1812, British warships still remained anchored in many or most U.S. ports, protecting the new and weak USA, or intimidating U.S.?